How to build a credit score for immigrants in the UK

 Set up and pay your utility bills in your name

 Something else to watch out for is “bills included” rental agreements.
 Landlords will sometimes offer rent that includes bills, so you just pay one amount each month.
-This can be tempting as you don’t have to think about it, but it won’t give you an extra chance to help your credit history.
+While this can be tempting — because of benefits like knowing exactly how much to budget for each month and not having to think about organising different payments — it won’t give you an extra chance to help your credit history.

 Open a bank account

-It’s not always easy to open a bank account when you first move to the UK, especially if you don’t yet have an address.
+It’s not always easy to open a bank account when you first move to the UK, especially if you don’t have an address yet.
 If you’ve already followed the first step in this guide though, you should have that covered.
-Make sure your wages go straight into your bank account, and pay your bills by Direct Debit from it.
+Make sure your wages go straight into your bank account, and pay your bills in full and on time.
 This will help to show stability and responsible activity.

 Take out a mobile phone contract